 Massaging certain parts of the body also stimulates the wandering nerve.
 For example, the carotid artery in the neck, the clavicle area that contains the wandering nerve sensitive points, the jaw, the area behind the ears, the feet, and so on.
 With the help of specialists, the wandering nerve can be stimulated during pulsed electromagnetic field therapy.
 Traditional acupuncture can also stimulate the wandering nerve, especially in the ear area.
 However, these procedures should only be performed after consulting with a doctor and only under the supervision of qualified professionals.

 8. Nutritional elements

-The digestion of food and the appetite depend on the wandering nerve impulses to and from the brain.
+The digestion of food and the appetite depends on the wandering nerve impulses to and from the brain.
 The wandering nerve activity is also intensified by certain eating habits.
 Intermittent starvation and calorie reduction are thought to increase heart rate variability: intermittent starvation slows down metabolism and stimulates wandering nerve activity.
-The good gut bacteria - probiotics and prebiotics - help to create molecules that are transmitted to the brain through the wandering nerve and prevent inflammation in the body.
+The good gut bacteria — probiotics and prebiotics — help to create molecules that are transmitted to the brain through the wandering nerve and prevent inflammation in the body.
 Good bacteria can also create neurotransmitters such as serotonin and dopamine.
 Healthy bacteria are found in fermented foods.
 Fatty acids found in seafood reduce heart rate, increase heart rate variability.
-Fiber-rich foods slow down intestinal function and provide satiety (feeling of fullness).
+Fibre-rich foods slow down intestinal function and provide satiety (feeling of fullness).